-Before they set off, they took, after some resistance, the ship laden with wine, formerly mentioned, and carried her to Bastimentes, about a league from Nombre de Dics, where they refreshed themselves two days, and then returned to their ships at the island of Pings Holding there a consultation with Capt.
-Rawse, how they should proceed in their present situal tion : the latter was of opinion, that they were no longer safe to continue on that coast, since they were discovered, and was for departing.
-Drake readily consented that Rawse should depart, which he did; but, for his own part, he was so chaprined at the disappointment he had met with, that he resolved to attempt some other exploit, which he hoped would prove more successful.
-Drake departed, with his 2 ships and 3 pinnaces for Carthagena, where he arrived on the 13th of August; and the same day took two Spanish Ships, one of which was of 240 tons burthen.
+Before they set off, they took, after some resistance, the ship laden with wine, formerly mentioned, and carried her to Bastimentes, about a league from Nombre de Dios, where they refreshed themselves two days, and then returned to their ships at the island of Pinas.
+Holding there a consultation with Capt.
+Rawse, how they should proceed in their present situation: the latter was of opinion, that they were no longer safe to continue on that coast, since they were discovered, and was for departing.
+Drake readily consented that Rawse should depart, which he did; but, for his own part, he was so chagrined at the disappointment he had met with, that he resolved to attempt some other exploit, which he hoped would prove more successful.
+Drake departed, with his 2 ships and 3 pinnaces for Carthagena, where he arrived on the 18th of August; and the same day took two Spanish Ships, one of which was of 240 tons burthen.
 The next morning he took 2 frigates more; and on the 15th he thought fit to burn one of his own ships, that he might have the more men to spare to man his pinnaces.

-Drake continued a considerable time in these seas, and made himself master of many Spanish ressols.
-He afterwards attempted to plunder the mules laden with silver, which passed from Venta Cruz to Nombre de Dios; but in this be was disappointed.
+Drake continued a considerable time in these

+seas, and made himself master of many Spanish vessels.
+He afterwards attempted to plunder the mules laden with silver, which passed from Venta Cruz to Nombre de Diossibution in this he was disappointed.
 However he attacked the town Venta Cruz, took it, and carried of some booty.
-In his return, he unexpectedly met with 50 mules laden with plate, of which he and his men carried off as much 23 they could, and buried the rest.
+In his return, he unfexpectedly met with 50 miles laden with plate, of which he and his men carried off as much as they could, and buried the rest.